apigee/api-platform-samples/learn-edge/apikey-security/README.md

 1. `cd api-platform-samples/learn-edge/apikey-security`.
 2. `./deploy.sh`
-3. `./invoke.sh`
+3. `./invoke.sh` -- Note that the script uses Edge APIs to retrieve the previously generated Consumer key and plug it into the API requests.
 4. Compare the output to the `proxy-to-a-target` output.

 ### View it in the Edge UI

 Go to the Edge UI and run a Trace on this API.
 How does it differ from the Trace you saw in `proxy-to-a-target`?
 Do you see where the VerifyAPIKey policy exectued?
-Notice that when it runs, a whole bunch of variables are created -- they have names like `verifyapikey.VerifyAPIKey.status` and `verifyapikey.VerifyAPIKey.expires_in`.
+Click the policy icon in the Transaction map and notice that when it executed, a whole bunch of variables were created and appear in the Phase Details panel -- they have names like `verifyapikey.VerifyAPIKey.status` and `verifyapikey.VerifyAPIKey.expires_in`.
 For now, just note that these variables are created.

 ### About what changed